stefan9988/Master_rad_chatbot/README.md

  - This is my master's thesis project in which I created a chatbot that answers questions related to insurance, underlines keywords and determines the sentiment of the answer.

-# Folder code
+## app.py
+ - This script contains the complete code for running the app with frontend.

 ## main.py
- - This script contains the complete code for running the app.
+ - This script contains the complete code for running the app without frontend.

 ## create_unique_df.py
  - The insurance qna dataset contains some repeating questions with different answers.